scuzzydude/asimov/asimov.md

 Elon Musk has access to an army of attorneys who when he says jump, they say, "With how many watts of force and at what vector, Elon?"

-That is my challenge, for Elon Musk to create a Post-Agency Scoot for Nikola Tesla.[^22] Maybe this becomes a wrapper organization around the existing museums, and I hope that it would re-create Tesla's Colorado Springs Lab as a learning center for children.[^23]
+That is my challenge, for Elon Musk to create a Post-Agency Scoot for Nikola Tesla.[^23] Maybe this becomes a wrapper organization around the existing museums, and I hope that it would re-create Tesla's Colorado Springs Lab as a learning center for children.[^24]

 I think that the Scoot should award the Tesla Prize.
 The Tesla prize should go to the greatest engineering accomplishment of the year that benefits humanity in the spirt of Nikola Tesla.
 Scoot have no means to distribute income, but the scootee can create a fixed dilution and the reward will continue to increase in values as long as the appreciation of Nikola Tesla's continues to grow.

 There are rumors that both Edison and Tesla were up for the Nobel prize in physics, but because of their feud, the Nobel committee declined to award it to either.
+Besides his alternating current work, which was truly monumental, Tesla pioneered work in radio, X-Rays and even what would become atomic physics.

 I think Nikola Tesla should have been awarded the Nobel Peace Prize, and I'll tell you why.

 Between alternating current and the internal combustion engine -- which Elon Musk is trying to replace with cleaner more efficient alternatives \-- manual labor slavery is not economically viable.